 - Camping helps campers develop self-reliance and resourcefulness.

 - Camping is an experience in citizenship training.

 During the 2019 National Annual Meeting, the Camping Subcommittee presented a program called “Inspired Outdoor Adventure”.
 The discussion introduced concepts for Unit level creation of exciting and inspiring outdoor activities that entice Scouts to experience new and stretching opportunities in the outdoors.
 The Subcommittee also introduced The Adventure Plan (TAP) now available on tap.scouting.org which provides Unit leaders a digital tool kit of all resources useful in planning and conducting outdoor adventures.
 Also introduced were Google Maps of 55 Council operated High Adventure bases and 192 Historic Trails.
 These are great tools for outdoor adventure serving the new Scouting market place of boys and girls (49.8 MM total youth in America).

 The Outdoor Programs Committee Guide, No. 430-935, is designed to help councils and districts offer a balanced outdoor program that delivers the promise of Scouting—from Cub Scouting to Venturing and Sea Scouting.
 The publication emphasizes integration of partner committees (Conservation, COPE/Climbing, Aquatics, Fishing, Shooting, Properties, Maintenance, Risk Management, and Health and Safety) to achieve the program goals of the council.
 The appendix includes a self-assessment tool to help councils identify areas for improvement.

-Camping at the Cub Scout level introduces Cub Scouts to and helps them develop outdoor skills at an age-appropriate level that will later be applied more thoroughly as a Scout.
+The Cub Scout Outdoor Program introduces Cub Scouts to camping and helps them develop outdoor skills at an age-appropriate level that will later be applied more thoroughly as a Scout.

 Portable Outdoor Programming Exciting program venues that are easily transportable.
 Put some POP in your Cub outdoor programs.